lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 This course will have two parts: in the first half, we will work to understand what is computable and how fast using computer science theory developed in the 20th century.
-This understanding will give us a baseline to understand the contemporary algorithms field.
+This will give us a baseline to understand the contemporary algorithms field and familiarity with the concepts, notation, and proof styles necessary.
 In the second half, we will learn a number of advanced algorithm concepts and see how they are applied in current algorithms research.
-This will be a highly interactive class, and although the material is challenging, I will try to provide the appropriate level of support and I think students will get a lot out of it.
+This will be a highly interactive class, and although the material is challenging, I will try to provide the appropriate level of support and I think students will get a lot out of the course.

 ## Course resources